High court nominee served as ‘handmaid’ in religious group

 The leaders run weekly mens’ or womens’ groups of about half a dozen people where they pray and talk together, and where the leaders offer advice and guidance.
 They will also organize to help others in the community, such as providing meals when someone gets sick.
 Under the organization’s rules, no female leader can provide pastoral supervision to a man, former members said.

-People of Praise’s belief system is rooted in the Catholic Pentecostal movement, which emphasizes a personal relationship with Jesus and can include baptism in the Holy Spirit, speaking in tongues and using prayer to heal the sick and cast out evil spirits.
+People of Praise’s belief system is rooted in the Catholic Pentecostal movement, which emphasizes a personal relationship with Jesus and can include baptism in the Holy Spirit.
+As practiced by People of Praise, that can include praying in tongues to receive divine prophecies, heal the sick and cast out evil spirits, according to documents and former members.

 Founded in 1971, the nonprofit organization has 22 branches across North America.
 It is not a church, but a faith community that includes people from several Christian denominations, though most of its roughly 1,800 adult members are Roman Catholic.